Hesperian Health Guides

 How to Inject

-3. Before you push the needle under the skin, be sure its pointed end is facing in the correct direction.
+- Before you push the needle under the skin, be sure its pointed end and opening are facing in the correct direction.

 Pull the needle part way out and gently move it over to a different place.

-Do not pass an infection from one person to another by using dirty needles.
+Do not pass an infection from one person to another by using unsterilized needles.

-• Use a new cartridge for each person who needs an injection.
-Do not use local anesthetic from a cartridge that you have used on another person.
+FOR REUSABLE SYRINGES:Sterilize the syringe and needle by baking or pressure steaming.
+When using a metal syringe, also use a new cartridge of anesthetic for each person.
+Do not use local anesthetic from a cartridge that you have already used on another person.

 Injecting the upper teeth